JaneXired/css_akkordeon/README.md

 Providing 60FPS examples using new techniques.

 ## used techniques
--lots of CSS transformations, animations and most importantly: no js -based on a quick and dirty kirby CMS install
+- lots of CSS transformations, animations and most importantly: no js
--Grunt
--Bower
--Vagrant
+- based on a quick and dirty kirby CMS install
+- Grunt
+- Bower
+- Vagrant